Cook IVC Filters

 Additionally, a recent 2015 study compared patients with pulmonary embolism who were treated with both blood-thinning drugs and an IVC, with those who received only blood-thinning drugs.
 Researchers found that the filters did not offer any additional protection against recurrent pulmonary embolism at three months.
 “These findings do not support the use of this type of filter in patients who can be treated with anticoagulation,” the researchers wrote.

 Adverse event reports and scientific data reveal the following potential injuries associated with Cook IVC filters:

-• Device perforates the inferior vena cava or other body organ, like the heart or lungs
+- Device perforates the inferior vena cava or other body organs, like the heart or lungs

 Cook IVC Filter Lawsuits

 After the 2012 study reported problems with the Cook IVC filter, awareness increased about the issues with these devices.
 Patients who had suffered serious injuries began to file Cook IVC filter lawsuits in an attempt to recover damages.